The May 26-27, 2021 FDA Science Forum

 - Product Development and Manufacturing: This area of research includes examining biomarkers, novel technologies (e.g., alternative methods for toxicity assessment), and advanced manufacturing.
 Advanced manufacturing is a collective term for medical product development and manufacturing that incorporates technology or established techniques using innovative methods with the potential to improve medical product quality, address product shortages, and speed time-to-market.

 Medical Countermeasures, Infectious Disease and Pathogen Reduction Technologies: The focus of this research includes medical countermeasures and technologies to support pathogen reduction of FDA-regulated medical products.
-Medical countermeasures are FDA-regulated products (biologics, drugs, devices) that can be used to diagnose, prevent, protect, or treat conditions caused by exposure to chemical, biological, radiological, nuclear threats, or emerging infectious diseases.
-This topic also includes technologies to reduce pathogen contamination through the use of innovative technologies to reduce or eliminate pathogens from FDA-regulated medical products to prevent transmission of infectious disease through their use.
+Medical countermeasures are FDA-regulated products (biologics, drugs, devices) that can be used to diagnose, prevent, protect from, or treat conditions caused by exposure to chemical, biological, radiological, nuclear threats, or emerging infectious diseases.
+This topic also includes the use of innovative technologies to reduce pathogen contamination and reduce or eliminate pathogens from FDA-regulated medical products to prevent transmission of infectious disease through their use.

 - Substance Use, Misuse, and Addiction: FDA regulates controlled substances and tobacco.
 The use or misuse of these products may lead to physical or psychological dependence.
 This topic will explore substance use and use disorders due to controlled substances, including prescription opioids, benzodiazepines, and stimulants.
 Substance misuse may include unintended use of products (i.e., for a different indication, through a different route of exposure) or intended use of a product that results in harm to users (e.g., tobacco).
 When evaluating regulated products, FDA considers product abuse liability and addiction potential.
 Some common measures important in determining the abuse liability of a product can include pharmacokinetics, patterns of use, and the subjective effects of that product.